 Predictions

-So, those were are 25 finalists – and there was quite a bit of drama and big notes between them.
+So, those were our 25 finalists – and there was more than a hefty dose of dramatics and big notes between them.
 But which one of them will go on to snatch the ultimate prize, namely the coveted glass microphone trophy and the title of the next Eurovision winner?

 After scoring 9/10 on both the semi-final predictions, I'm feeling lucky tonight.
 Let's hazard some guesses, then!